brhat/data-compressor-tests.old/README.md

 # data-compressor-tests
 This repository contains automated tests for the data-compressor: https://github.com/CenterForSecureEnergyInformatics/data-compressor
 The tests can be used manually, but are intended for a CI system (buildbot).
-The proper envirionment for building and testing is chosen automatically.
+The proper environment for building and testing is chosen automatically.

 ## prerequisites
 On Windows, you have to have installed: